IvanMartynenko/truecropper/README.md

 - Type: `[x, y, width, height, unit?]`
 - Default: `[0, 0, 100, 100, 'percent']` (A starting crop region as large as possible)
 - Example: `defaultSize: [50, 50]` (A starting crop region of 50% of the image size)
+- Dataset attribute names: [`truecropper-default-size-x`, `truecropper-default-size-y`, `truecropper-default-size-width`, `truecropper-max-default-height`, `truecropper-default-size-unit`]

 _Note: `unit` accepts a value of **'real'** or **'percent'** or **'relative'**.
 Defaults to **'real'**._

+#### **returnMode**

+Define how the crop region should be calculated.

+- Type: `String`
+- Default: `"real"`
+- Possible values: `"real"`, `"percent"` or `"relative"`
+  - `real` returns the crop region values based on the size of the image's actual sizes.
+This ensures that the crop region values are the same regardless if the TrueCropper element is scaled or not.
+  - `percent` returns the crop region values as a ratio. e.g. For example, an `x, y` position at the center will be `{x: 50, y: 50}`.
+  - `relative` returns the crop region values as is based on the size of the TrueCropper element.
+- Dataset attribute name: [`truecropper-return-mode`]

 #### **onCropStart**